microsoft/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-mediatracks-uwp.md

 Unfortunately at this time the capture framerate is not available, so we assume a framerate of 30 frames per second (FPS).

 1. At the top of the `MainPage` class, add a boolean field to indicate whether the local video is playing.
-This is protected by a lock, because the [`VideoFrameReady`](xref:Microsoft.MixedReality.WebRTC.VideoTrackSource.VideoFrameReady) and the [`SampleRequested`](xref:Windows.Media.Core.MediaStreamSource.SampleRequested) events can be fired in parallel from multiple threads.
+This is protected by a lock, because the [`I420AVideoFrameReady`](xref:Microsoft.MixedReality.WebRTC.VideoTrackSource.I420AVideoFrameReady) and the [`SampleRequested`](xref:Windows.Media.Core.MediaStreamSource.SampleRequested) events can be fired in parallel from multiple threads.

    ```cs
    private bool _localVideoPlaying = false;